Technigo/project-portfolio/README.md

 Testing checklist:
-* Cross-browser - passed
+* Cross-browser - passed.
 * Validation - passed.
 There were some warnings about a missing heading in the element article.
 I realised my article elements were used as a wrapper so I decided to change them to dividers instead. https://validator.w3.org/nu/?doc=https%3A%2F%2Fkaroline-mann-portfolio.netlify.app%2F
 * Google Chrome Lighthouse Accessability test - passed.
 However, there are room for improvements, for example to increase the contrasts colors on the background and foreground.
+* Screen reader on Samsung phone - sounded good.

 Images from: